Movable Antenna Enhanced Covert Dual-Functional Radar-Communication: Joint Beamforming and Antenna Position Optimization: Introduction

-To overcome the fundamental bottleneck of conventional FPA-based systems, movable antennas (MAs), also named as fluid antennas, have recently been proposed as a promising solution to enhance the dual-task performance~\cite{zhu2025tutorial}.
+{To overcome the limitations of conventional FPA-based systems, movable antennas (MAs) have recently been proposed as a promising solution to enhance the dual-task performance~\cite{zhu2025tutorial}.
 In MA-assisted systems, each antenna element is connected to a radio frequency (RF) chain via flexible cables to support active antenna movement.
 A prototype of the MA-assisted radar system was initially demonstrated in~\cite{7360379}.
-Then, channel modeling and performance analysis were explored under far-field channel conditions in~\cite{zhu2023modeling}.
-Based on the results in~\cite{zhu2023modeling}, a few works have investigated the secure transmission designs for MA-enhanced DFRC systems~\cite{ma2025movable,cao2025joint,le2025beamforming}.
-Although the current approaches can effectively hide the legitimate message in a chaotic order to prevent eavesdroppers from decoding the confidential information in received signals, they cannot protect the transmission behaviour itself from being detected, which inevitably compromises the reliability of existing secure transmission schemes.
+Then, channel modeling and performance analysis were explored in~\cite{zhu2023modeling}.
+Building upon these foundations, a few works have investigated the secure transmission designs for MA-enhanced DFRC systems~\cite{ma2025movable,cao2025joint,le2025beamforming}.
+However, these works predominantly focus on secrecy rate optimization, and cannot prevent the transmission behavior itself from being detected, thereby limiting their practical effectiveness. }

 To achieve a higher level of transmission security, we investigate the covert transmission design for a movable antenna-enhanced DFRC system.
-In particular, our contributions are summarized as: 1) We introduce a new secured DFRC design which maximizes the covert sum rate by jointly designing the transmit beamforming vectors, receiving filter, and antenna placement.
-2) We develop a block coordinate descent (BCD) algorithm for the covert rate maximization problem, incorporating semidefinite relaxation (SDR), projected gradient descent (PGD), and successive convex approximation (SCA) methods.
-It is worth noting that many variables can be optimized in closed forms (or semi-closed forms), which makes the proposed algorithm computationally efficient.
+In particular, our contributions are summarized as: 1) We introduce a new secured DFRC design that maximizes the covert sum rate by jointly designing the transmit beamforming vectors, receiving filter, and antenna placement.
+2) We develop a block coordinate descent (BCD) procedure for the covert rate maximization problem, incorporating semidefinite relaxation (SDR), projected gradient descent (PGD), and successive convex approximation (SCA) methods.
+It is worth noting that many subproblems can be optimized in closed forms (or semi-closed forms), which makes the proposed algorithm computationally efficient.
 3) We show that MAs can substantially enhance the covert sum rate, and achieve a satisfactory trade-off between the radar performance and communication quality compared to the baseline schemes.